alexanderrogers241/AndroidCareVision/README.md

 Android App created for senior project.
-Used Tutorial Example template, which can be found herer https://developer.android.com/courses/android-basics-kotlin/course
+Used Tutorial Example template, which can be found at https://developer.android.com/courses/android-basics-kotlin/course